A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Setup

 For the simulation studies, the intended detector system, including the vessel and granular assembly, has been implemented in software.
 This has been done by using the simulation toolkit Geant4 (Geometry and Tracking 4).
 Based on the Monte Carlo method, it is an open-source, object-oriented development environment for simulating the interaction and passage of elementary particles through matter.
 A deeper insight into this toolkit is provided by \cite{Geant4SimToolkit} and \cite{Geant4DevelopmentsAndApplications, Geant4RecentDevelopments}.

 Within the following work, a system consisting of the targeted detector and a vessel containing the granular assembly is considered.
-A description of the detector system and the vessel, as well as the positron source, boundary conditions, and reconstruction method used, is given in the following subsections.
+A description of the detector system, the vessel, and the granular assembly, as well as the positron source, boundary conditions, and reconstruction method used, is given in the following subsections.